 There is no private property or money used here - for practical needs, they have their own internal debit-card arrangement.
 People who are accepted into the community are given free food at the free food store and clothing at the free clothing store, plus a small allowance on their cards for money spent inside the community (at the restaurants and cafes) and a small amount of Rupees for spending outside the community in the nearby towns.
 Some Aurovilians use their personal financial resources to meet all their own costs, thereby saving Auroville from paying them a maintenance.
 The community generates money by charging visitors (like us) to stay in the Guest Houses.
 Residents can contribute towards building a house (or Guest House) here with the community paying the rest, and can live in it as long as they like.
 If they leave, it resorts back to the community and someone else will move in.
 Even the hundreds of volunteers pay a small amount for housing and food (perhaps CD$5 - $10 a day, or more if they want to live in a fancier place).

 In the centre of Auroville is a giant spherical meditation temple called the Matrimandir.
 The Inner Chamber looks like this (web photo - they don't let cameras in).
-At the top of the sphere is a hole with a computer-controlled mirror that directs a beam of sunlight straight down through a 70 cm diameter optically perfect glass sphere (made in Germany by Schott and polished by Zeiss).
+In the middle of the temple ceiling is a hole with a computer-controlled mirror that directs a beam of sunlight straight down through a 70 cm diameter optically perfect glass sphere (made in Germany by Schott and polished by Zeiss).
 Very powerful effect ...

 The bike rental place in Auroville was getting new bikes the day after we arrived, so we rented two (about CD$1/day each), and we've been putting on about 10 km a day.
 The yellow car with the fancy paint job in the video is a Tata Nano, the "one lakh car" (one lakh is 100,000 rupees, or about CD$2000).
 Sales haven't been that great - the car was marketed as "the world's cheapest car", which didn't do much for those interested in a bit of prestige.
 The car uses quite a bit of gas, doesn't have much power, and is expensive to repair...